md-zharfan/md-zharfan/README.md

 - 📫 How to reach me **mohd.zharfan@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/zharfan-nizam/](https://www.linkedin.com/in/zharfan-nizam/)

+- 📈 What Drives Me

+  Curiosity: I'm always on the lookout for innovative solutions to modern problems.

+  Giving Back: Inspired to contribute to society by making fintech accessible to everyone, anytime.

+  Team Spirit: I thrive on collaborating with others to turn ideas into impactful results.

 <h3 align="left">Connect with me:</h3>
 <p align="left">